The primary values of Harris Field are SHUR (Safety, Honor, Understand Rules).

 Friendly FireFriendly fire counts as a hit at Harris Field.

 Explosive DevicesYou may sometimes be allowed to use certain explosive devices at Harris Field depending on the type of device, your age, the current game mode, the weather, and field conditions.
 These devices may sometimes include grenades and/or mines that project BBs, clay pellets, flashbang, gas, peas, small amounts of water, and/or smoke.
 Strikes from the small projectiles that come out of these devices count as hits.
 Please don’t bring any devices that emit paint, vinegar, flavored soda or anything else that would ruin someone’s clothing.
-If you discover a device that releases something that you believe should be added to our list of approved explosive projectiles, please contact us.Unless otherwise noted in the specific game rules, we welcome all of our players to use non-pyrotechnic explosive devices like the gas-powered Airsoft Innovations Tornado 2 Timer Frag Grenade or the spring-loaded Duel Code Claymore Mine.Noise-producing grenades such as the APS/Hakkotsu Thunder B Devil Grenade may be used to distract opponents; however, they will not cause a player to be hit because Harris Field doesn’t honor any sort of a blast-radius rule.
-However, if a noise-producing grenade detonates within a human-made structure that has a clearly-defined perimeter, all players within that perimeter are considered to be hit even if they’re hiding behind large objects within it.
-If one of these grenades detonates within a multi-room structure, it is expected to cause hits to only the players who are located within the specific room where it exploded.
+If you discover a device that releases something that you believe should be added to our list of approved explosive projectiles, please contact us.Unless otherwise noted in the specific game rules, we welcome all of our players to use non-pyrotechnic explosive devices like the gas-powered Airsoft Innovations Tornado 2 Timer Frag Grenade or the spring-loaded Lancer Tactical GBR.Noise-producing grenades such as the APS/Hakkotsu Thunder B Devil Grenade may be used to distract opponents; however, they will not cause a player to be hit because Harris Field doesn’t honor any sort of a blast-radius rule.
+However, if a gas or pyro-powered (not spring-powered) noise-producing grenade detonates within a human-made structure that has a clearly-defined perimeter, each player within that perimeter is considered to be hit unless there was a solid wall (not just furniture) that blocked their entire body from all direct lines to the explosion.
+If one of these grenades detonates within a multi-room structure, it is expected to cause hits to only the exposed players who are located within the specific room where it exploded.
 Zoning ordinances prohibit us from putting solid roofs on our buildings, so pretend that a roof is there and don’t throw your grenades over them.
 However, you may toss your grenade through any open door or window.
 And, you may throw your grenades over any low walls that are less than 5’ tall.
 Never pick up a grenade to throw back at your enemy because it could explode in your hand and cause severe injuries.The use of pyrotechnic explosive devices is highly restricted at Harris Field.
 These devices include anything that involves any sort of burning, fire, friction, heat, sparks, etcetera in order to ignite and/or function.
 These devices fall under the category of Consumer Fireworks with a Hazard Division/Class of 1.4 (often 1.4G or 1.4S).
 A person under 21 years of age may not purchase, use, or possess consumer fireworks within the State of Maine—Title 8, Chapter 9-A, § 223-A. §§ 11 (D)The pyrotechnic devices used by players at Harris Field are required to have been manufactured in accordance with the applicable criteria of APA Standard 87-1 and purchased commercially.
 Homemade pyrotechnics are forbidden.Before bringing an approved pyrotechnic onto the field, you must clearly print your name on it in permanent marker.
 When using it, you must follow the safe-operating instructions provided with the pyrotechnic.
 After deploying, you must monitor your device through the completion of its effect and cool-down time so that you can safely retrieve and dispose of it properly.
 As shown HERE and HERE, any pyrotechnic can start a brush fire which could easily grow into a major forest fire!Players are prohibited from using fuse-lit pyrotechnics; however, ring/wire-pull and friction strike-cap igniters are allowed.
 Road flares and flare guns are forbidden.
 Never throw a hand grenade directly at someone's body.In order for players to be allowed to use approved pyrotechnic explosive devices at Harris Field, the Wildfire Danger Report must show a rating of Low (Class 1) or Moderate (Class 2) for Weather Zone 9 on the map.
 The fire danger rating will be announced during the pregame safety briefing.
 With approval from management, authorized field and game staff may occasionally operate explosive devices using methods that are beyond the limitations of this rule set as a means of safely enhancing an event.Also, smoke grenades may not be used inside any of our walled structures because of the increased risk of smoke inhalation and the resultant health hazards.

 Large ProjectilesSome players use special devices to launch projectiles that are much larger than airsoft BBs such as replicas of mortars or 40mm grenade launchers.
 TAGinn projectiles and similarly sized projectiles are included in this category, and some versions are permitted for use at Harris Field.
 These allowable projectiles must be commercially manufactured rather than homemade.
 However, their launchers may be homemade as long as they are built well enough to launch the projectile at least 100 feet before it hits the ground when fired at an average person's shoulder height which is 4 feet and 6 inches above the ground as tested with the person aiming it parallel to a stretch of relatively flat and level ground.Never launch any of these projectiles directly at someone’s body except for the Master Key - Buckshot round and the like which may be fired at someone if they're at least 10 feet away.
 The Velum smoke grenade is prohibited because it puts out too many sparks after it lands on the ground too far away from the shooter's supervision.
 The Paladin marker chalk/powder round is prohibited because it is too hard and makes a mess.
 Alternatively, you may use foam projectiles such as the Pecker dummy round which is softer, less dangerous, and less expensive.
 Even though foam rounds may not be fired directly at other players, they have the benefit of eliminating all of the players within the room where they land unless those players are hiding behind a solid wall within that room.
 If you're the shooter, please keep in mind that players often won't notice that the foam projectile landed in their room because it doesn't make enough noise and may not have been seen.
 Please do not get angry and start yelling if your dummy round fails to have the effect that you want.